General Guidelines

 • Charitable Foundations

-• Organizations that directly or indirectly receive ongoing funding from the Department of Sport, Culture and Heritage.
+• Organizations that directly or indirectly receive ongoing funding from the Department of Sport, Culture, Heritage and Tourism

 Manitoba residents